da4all/da4all.github.io/_cards/create-an-original-data-visualization.md

 - **Apply labels, not legends:** Does the visualization put the names of things right next to the things?
 If not, how could it do that?
 - **Color the story:** Does the visualization use color (or the lack of color) in a way that highlights the main takeaway?
 - **Use your words:** Do the title, subtitle, and labels of the visualization clearly convey its main takeaways?
 Does the visualization cite a data source?

+# Assignment 4: Finalize your Data Visualization and Write About Your Revisions

+Turn in your final draft of your data visualization, along with a 300-word analysis of the final draft and the revisions that you made.

+First, write a paragraph that explains the rhetorical situation:
+-	How does your redesigned visualization address a data advocacy need (or exigence)?
+How does it relate to issues of power, ethics, or justice?
+-	Who are the intended audiences?
+(In other words, who needs to hear this story, and who is in a position to do something about it?)
+-	What effect do you want the redesigned visualization to have on those audiences?

+Then, write a point-by-point comparison of your first and final drafts, explaining what each does well and poorly (and hopefully why the final outperforms the original).
+Write 2-3 sentences for each of the following aspects:
+-	the story in the data
+-	appropriateness of graphic elements
+-	decoration vs design
+-	appropriateness of comparisons
+-	use or misuse of common visual conventions
+-	appropriateness of frame of reference